-If you are between the ages of 4-17 years old, you can join the Springfield Thunderbird Junior Sled Hockey team.
-For players 17 years & above, the Springfield Thunderbird Sled Hockey Recreation team could be the right fit.
+If you are between the ages of 4-16 years old, you can join the Springfield Thunderbird Junior Sled Hockey team.
+For players 16 years & above, the Springfield Thunderbird Sled Hockey Recreation team could be the right fit.
 Players on the recreation team can try out to become part of the Springfield Thunderbird Sled Hockey travel team!
 The travel team competes in the Northeastern Sled Hockey League.
 All players (including juniors) need to become members of USA Hockey in order to play in the league.

 The teams rely heavily on in-kind and financial donations because each player is specially fitted to their equipment.

 Springfield Thunderbirds sled hockey is administered by CHD.
 We have three different teams to meet the needs of various age groups and skill levels:

 - Competitive Travel Team (ages 16+, tryouts required)